darrylcauldwell/piCluster/mkdocs/docs/mpi.md

 ![MPIRUN Measure Temparature](https://raw.githubusercontent.com/darrylcauldwell/piCluster/main/_images/mpirun_temp.png)

-Scatter is a way that we can take a bunch of elements, like those in a list, and "scatter" those elements around to the processing nodes.
+While its interesting running individual commands across nodes the MPI for Python module exposes options for programs to spread load.
+A simple test of this is where we scatter a bunch of elements, like those in a list, to processing nodes.

 ```
 cat <<EOF >> ~/scatter.py